Sir Guy Carleton Elementary School: Early history

 The school was established in 1896 as the Vancouver East School.
 It began as a two-room schoolhouse (named Carleton Hall in 1911) and accommodated all 30 students living in the Collingwood neighbourhood.
 Many of the streets around the school came to be named after the students.
 For example, Battiston Street is named after the Battison brothers and Earles Street is named after Florence Earle.
 Joyce Street, a major road which the school sits on, is named after the first school board secretary, A. Joyce.

 As the population of Collingwood grew in the early 20th century, the school expanded to accommodate more students.
 A one-room schoolhouse, the only ever built in Vancouver, was added to the schoolgrounds in 1907, and the school was renamed Collingwood Heights School the following year with the completion of the frame building.
 The school took its present name of Sir Guy Carleton Elementary School in 1911, when construction on the brick building started.
-The brick building began operations the next year.
+The brick building was completed the next year.

+King Edward VIII visited the school during his two-month tour of Canada in 1919, when he was the Prince of Wales.
+He arrived at 11 am on September 29 and was greeted by a large audience that included 5,500 schoolchildren from the wider area.
+He stayed for 20 minutes and spoke briefly in front of the brick building.